 Don’t leave your future up to chance.
 As soon as you choose to divorce, begin to examine your estate planning documents.
 Seek guidance from a trusted attorney as you make essential decisions regarding your property and end-of-life care.

-The Brown Law Offices, P.A. can help you address all aspects of your divorce.
+The law firm of Barna, Guzy & Steffen, Ltd. can help you address all aspects of your divorce.
 Schedule a consultation today so you can ease the burden of long-term financial planning.